walidghallab/video-experience-enhancer/README.md

 - [coursera.org](https://www.coursera.org/)

+For adding more functionality or websites, please check [feature requests](#feature-requests).

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to this project, please follow these guidelines: